-i2c 0.66" Oled Display for Punch Through Designs LightBlue BeanDesigned by miker, Ships from Canada
+i2c 0.66" Oled Display for Punch Through Designs LightBlue BeanDesigned by miker in Canada

 This product is no longer available for sale.
 The seller may be offering an improved version or it may be hanging out on the beach, enjoying the retired life.